AlifioDitya/Quantum-Faster-RCNN/README.md

         }
   file_path(just used for debugging)
   ```
-* Change the training script to use your dataset [here](https://github.com/explainingai-code/FasterRCNN-PyTorch/blob/main/tools/train_torchvision_frcnn.py#L41)
+* Change the training script to use your dataset [here](https://github.com/AlifioDitya/Quantum-Faster-RCNN/blob/main/tools/train_torchvision_frcnn.py#L41)
 * Then run training with the desired config passed as argument.

-## Differences from Faster RCNN paper
+## Classical Differences from Faster RCNN paper
 This repo has some differences from actual Faster RCNN paper.
 * Caters to single batch size
 * Uses a randomly initialized fc6 fc7 layer of 1024 dim.
 * Most of the hyper-parameters have directly been picked from official version and have not been tuned to this setting of 1024 dimensional fc layers.
-As of now using this I am getting ~61-62% mAP.
+As of now using this, model achieves ~61-62% mAP.
 * To improve the results one can try the following:
   * Use VGG fc6 and fc7 layers
   * Tune the weight of different losses